Best US poker sites

 Where can I play poker online in the US?

-The first online poker sites in Pennsylvania are not expected to launch until the second half of 2018.
-Therefore, outside of state-licensed online poker sites in Delaware, Nevada, and New Jersey, there’s really only one legal online poker site for US players.
+Outside of state-licensed online poker sites in Delaware, Nevada, Pennsylvania, Michigan and New Jersey, there’s really only one legal online poker site for US players.

-Global Poker offers what amounts to real-money online poker to players inside the United States.
+Global Poker offers social online poker with cash prizes to players inside the United States.
 The site launched in December 2016 offering a form of virtual currency gaming.
-The virtual currency can later be converted into real money on PayPal, but players don’t start out on Global Poker buying into tournaments and cash games with real dollars.
+The virtual currency can later be redeemed for cash prizes, but players don’t start out on Global Poker buying into tournaments and ring games with real dollars.

-The site is strictly No-Limit Hold’em and Pot-Limit Omaha, but there are cash games, tournaments and sit and go’s.
-Global Poker runs various freeroll tournaments and promotional leader boards.
-All of the banking is done through PayPal.
+The site is strictly No-Limit Hold’em and Pot-Limit Omaha, but there are ring games, tournaments and sit and go’s.
+Global Poker runs various freeroll tournaments.
+There are a variety of options for purchasing Gold Coins and redeeming prizes.

 Where can I play poker live in the US?